moatazkilany/tile2net/README.md

-# Tile2Net - Coming March 1st!
+# Tile2Net - Coming VERY soon!

 Tile2Net is an end-to-end tool for automated mapping of pedestrian infrastructure using aerial imagery.
 We trained a semantic segmentation model to detect roads, sidewalk, crosswalk, and footpath from orthorectified imagery.
 The results are then converted to geo-referenced polygons and finally a topologically interconnected centerline network will be generated.
 This work is as an important step towards a robust and open-source framework that enables comprehensive digitization of pedestrian infrastructure, which we argue to be a key missing link to more accurate and reliable pedestrian modeling and analyses.
 By offering low-cost solutions to create planimetric dataset describing pedestrian environment we enable less resourceful cities to create datasets describing pedestrian environment which otherwise would not be possible at a comparable cost and time.